 Hammock bug nets are really handy to have around but only if they’re effectively and efficiently fulfilling their purpose!
 Though bugs are as much a part of Mother Nature as humans are, they can be quite annoying to deal with and in the worst-case scenario, extremely dangerous.

-Waking up with really itchy rashes can completely kill your camping trip and waking up sick will definitely kill your camping trip!
+Waking up with really itchy rashes can completely kill your camping trip and waking up sick will definitely kill your hammock camping fun!

-Bug sprays and repellents are not always the best or healthiest options to use, so consider investing in a good hammock bug net, especially if you’re someone who spends a lot of time camping, hiking, or just sleeping outdoors for the love of it!
+Bug sprays and repellents are not always the best or healthiest options to use, so consider investing in a the best bug net, especially if you’re someone who spends a lot of time camping, hiking, or just sleeping outdoors for the love of it!

 For a budget pick, consider the PYS hammock bug net; if you don’t mind shelling out around $10 more, consider investing in the Wise Owl SnugNet.